Dandenong Bypass: Stage 2: Springvale Road to Perry Road

 The second stage of the bypass commenced construction in 2011 between Springvale Road and Perry Road, connecting the existing Dandenong Bypass at Perry Road with Westall Road and creating an arterial-standard highway, with traffic light controlled intersections and an overpass at Cheltenham Road, for 11 km from Heatherton Road in Springvale to the South Gippsland Highway.

 The new section of road was expected to carry between 30,000 and 40,000 vehicles per day, and also included a shared path being constructed alongside, linking to existing shared paths along the previously-built section of the arterial.
 The construction of this section (at a cost of $74.6 million) was brought forward to commence in 2010 as part of the "Nation Building" initiatives in the 2009 Victorian State Budget.
 The project was completed early and under budget (previously estimated to cost $80 million) to traffic on 20 December 2012.

+Stage 3: South Gippsland Highway to South Gippsland Freeway

+The final section to be built would be an eastern section running from the current Dandenong Bypass intersection with South Gippsland Highway to South Gippsland Freeway.
+Such a section would be the final link to be built but it would require the construction of a freeway style interchange on the South Gippsland Freeway end.
+The Victorian government had agreed to start this section by 2020, although this section is still in early planning.